 The Importance of Storytelling for Leaders

 “Every leader needs a good story.”
 You have probably heard this before, but did you really think about why this is the case?
 There is a good explanation for why storytelling is an effective tool for leaders; it makes it easy for people to follow and understand what you do and for what reason.
 Storytelling helps people connect with you on an emotional level, thus making your purpose more inspirational.
-Now, let’s see how compelling storytelling can help build credibility for your ideas as the leader in the following paragraphs.
+Now, let’s see how compelling storytelling can help build credibility for your ideas as the leader.

 What is Storytelling?